Soalageee/alx-airbnb-database/database-adv-script/README.md

 ) > 3;
 ```

+### Files Included
-The SQL queries are stored in the file:
+- The SQL queries are stored in the file:
 `subqueries.sql`

 ### Directory Structure